razorpay/opencensus-php/readme-docker.md

  - Admin Contact: `nemo@razorpay.com`

 ###### Mac Users
 Run Docker for Mac while signed-in as this user.
+If it still says access denied while pulling docker images, login via the console as well using docker login.

 ###### Linux Users
 use the `docker login` command to sign-in with the aforementioned dockerhub user.